What Types of Papers Do Process Servers Serve?

 Divorce Petitions

 Because divorce proceedings can be contentious, many lawyers recommend using a process server to deliver the divorce petitions.
-This is especially important in cases where a no-contact order has been issued and the two pirates are not allowed to be in each other’s presence.
+This is especially important in cases where a no-contact order has been issued and the two parties are not allowed to be in each other’s presence.

 Child Custody Orders